Suzuki FB series engine: L50

 A water-cooled version of the FB, called the L50 since it was developed for the L50 Carry, appeared in March 1972 in the LJ20 Jimny.
-Power increased to 28 PS at 5500 rpm, with torque up to 3.7 kgm at 5000 rpm.
+Engine dimensions remained unchanged, at 359 cc, while power increased to 28 PS at 5500 rpm, with torque up to 3.7 kgm at 5000 rpm.
 The L50 was only ever fitted to commercial vehicles as Suzuki's passenger cars were by now using the three-cylinder LC10 engine.
 The L50 was also fitted to the short-lived LS20 Fronte Van for just over a year.
 It continued to be used in the Fronte Van's replacement, the 1973 "Fronte Hatch".
 The early version weighed 43 kg.

 In December 1974 an emissions scrubbed version of the L50 appeared in all applications; this version lost two horsepower for a new total of 26 PS at the same engine speed, with torque increased to 3.8 kgm at a lower 4500 rpm.
 This was also ready for the unleaded gasoline introduced to the Japanese market on 1 February 1975.
 For 1976 another horsepower was lost.
 With new rules for Kei cars, allowing for engines of up to 550 cc, the L50 gained a cylinder and a new name in April 1976.
 The two-cylinder version was finally discontinued in July, when the Suzuki Fronte Hatch was also updated with the new three-cylinder engine.